ma7moudShaaban/Penetration-Testing/Information Security Foundations/Intro to Active Directory/README.md

 ### NTLM Authentication
 - LAN Manager (LM or LANMAN) hashes are the oldest password storage mechanism used by the Windows operating system.
 > [!NOTE]

 > Windows operating systems prior to Windows Vista and Windows Server 2008 (Windows NT4, Windows 2000, Windows 2003, Windows XP) stored both the LM hash and the NTLM hash of a user's password by default.

 > Neither LANMAN nor NTLM uses a salt.
 - The NTLM protocol performs a challenge/response between a server and client using the NT hash.
 NTLMv1 uses both the NT and the LM hash.
 - NTLMv1 was the building block for modern NTLM authentication.
 - Domain Cached Credentials (MSCache2) : solve the potential issue of a domain-joined host being unable to communicate with a domain controller (i.e., due to a network outage or other technical issue).
 Hosts save the last ten hashes for any domain users that successfully log into the machine in the HKEY_LOCAL_MACHINE\SECURITY\Cache registry key.

 ## Users & Groups

+### Local Accounts

+- Administrator: this account has the SID S-1-5-domain-500 and is the first account created with a new Windows installation.Windows 10 and Server 2016 hosts disable the built-in administrator account by default and create another local account in the local administrator's group during setup.

+- Guest: this account is disabled by default.
+The purpose of this account is to allow users without an account on the computer to log in temporarily with limited access rights.

+- SYSTEM: The SYSTEM (or NT AUTHORITY\SYSTEM) account on a Windows host is the default account installed and used by the operating system to perform many of its internal functions.

+- Network Service: This is a predefined local account used by the Service Control Manager (SCM) for running Windows services.
+When a service runs in the context of this particular account, it will present credentials to remote services.

+- Local Service: This is another predefined local account used by the Service Control Manager (SCM) for running Windows services.
+It is configured with minimal privileges on the computer and presents anonymous credentials to the network.

+### Domain Users

+- Domain users differ from local users in that they are granted rights from the domain
+    - One account to keep in mind is the KRBTGT account, however.
+This is a type of local account built into the AD infrastructure.
+This account acts as a service account for the Key Distribution service providing authentication and access for domain resources.

+## User Naming Attributes

+- UserPrincipalName (UPN): This is the primary logon name for the user.
+By convention, the UPN uses the email address of the user.

+- ObjectGUID: This is a unique identifier of the user.
+In AD, the ObjectGUID attribute name never changes and remains unique even if the user is removed

+- SAMAccountName: This is a logon name that supports the previous version of Windows clients and servers.

+- objectSID: The user's Security Identifier (SID).
+This attribute identifies a user and its group memberships during security interactions with the server.

+- sIDHistory: This contains previous SIDs for the user object if moved from another domain and is typically seen in migration scenarios from domain to domain.
+After a migration occurs, the last SID will be added to the sIDHistory property, and the new SID will become its objectSID.